The attacker went level at the top of the Golden Boot standings, helping to prevent Ahmed Musa's doubles from gifting Stephen Keshi's men a point

-The Barcelona superstar was at his brilliant best at Estadio Beira-Rio on Wednesday, following up a half-volley off a rebound with a superb free kick.
+Barcelona superstar Messi was at his brilliant best at Estadio Beira-Rio on Wednesday, following up a stunning half-volley with a superb free kick.

 His efforts, though, were twice cancelled out by the equally impressive Ahmed Musa as Nigeria put in a spirited display.

-The Super Eagles eventually succumbed as Marcos Rojo's unorthodox finish five minutes after halftime ensured Argentina went through with a maximum haul of nine points.
+They eventually succumbed as Marcos Rojo's unorthodox finish five minutes after half-time ensured Argentina went through with a maximum haul of nine points.

-While Nigeria entered its final Group F fixture needing a draw to guarantee progression, Bosnia-Herzegovina's 3-1 triumph over Iran meant that the African side qualified anyway.
+While Nigeria entered their final Group F fixture needing a draw to guarantee their progression, Bosnia-Herzegovina's 3-1 triumph over Iran meant that they qualified anyway.

-The Africa Cup of Nations champions will face France in the last 16, while Argentina will tackle Switzerland after Group E concluded later on Wednesday.
+The Africa Cup of Nations champions look likely to face France in the last 16, with Argentina probably on course to tackle Switzerland or Ecuador - with Group E set to be concluded later on Wednesday.

-Any hopes Nigeria had of getting the point it required were dented immediately as Messi fired the two-time champions ahead.
+Any hopes Nigeria had of getting the point they required were dented immediately as Messi fired the two-time champions ahead.